sonic-net/SONiC/doc/xrcvd/Interface-Link-bring-up-sequence-on-sff-modules.md

 # Feature enablement

-  This feature (optics Interface Link bring-up sequence) would be enabled on per platform basis.
+  Optics Interface Link bring-up sequence would be enabled on per platform basis.
   There could be cases where vendor(s)/platform(s) may take time to shift from existing codebase to the model (work-flows) described in this document.
-- By default, sff_mgr feature is disabled.
+- sff_mgr thread is always spawned, handling lpmode and high power class setting.
+But by default, sff_mgr doesn't controll module Tx.
-- In order to enable sff_mgr feature, the platform would set ‘enable_xcvrd_sff_mgr’ to ‘true’ in their respective pmon_daemon_control.json.
-Xcvrd would parse ‘enable_xcvrd_sff_mgr’ and if found 'true', it would launch SFF task manager (sff_mgr).
+- In order to enable sff_mgr's controlling for module Tx, the platform would set ‘enable_xcvrd_sff_mgr_controlled_tx’ to ‘true’ in their respective pmon_daemon_control.json.
+Xcvrd would parse ‘enable_sff_mgr_controlled_tx’ and if found 'true', it would launch SFF task manager (sff_mgr).

 # Pre-requisite

 In addition to parent HLD's [pre-requisite](https://github.com/sonic-net/SONiC/blob/master/doc/sfp-cmis/Interface-Link-bring-up-sequence.md#pre-requisite),

-> **_Pre-requisite for enabling sff_mgr:_**
+> **_Pre-requisite for enabling sff_mgr_controlled_tx:_**
 Platform needs to leave the transceiver (if capable of disabling Tx) in Tx disabled state when an module inserted or during boot-up.
 This is to make sure the transceiver is not transmitting with Tx enabled before host_tx_ready is True.

 # Proposed Work-Flows